Code page 936 (IBM)

-IBM code page 936 was a character encoding for Simplified Chinese including 1880 user-defined characters (UDC).
-It was a combination of the single-byte Code page 903 and the double-byte Code page 928.
-Code page 946 used the same double-byte component, but an extended single-byte component (Code page 1042).
+IBM code page 936 is a character encoding for Simplified Chinese including 1880 user-defined characters (UDC), which was superseded in 1993.
+It is a combination of the single-byte Code page 903 and the double-byte Code page 928.
+Code page 946 uses the same double-byte component, but an extended single-byte component (Code page 1042).

 IBM code page 936 should not be confused with the identically numbered Windows code page, which is a variant of the GBK encoding; GBK is called Code page 1386 by IBM.
 While GBK is a superset of the EUC-CN encoding of GB 2312, IBM-936 uses a different coded form of GB 2312, more closely resembling the relationship of Shift JIS to JIS X 0208.

 History

 The encoding was in use mainly during the 1980s and early 1990s.
 While the original IBM PC (IBM 5150) lacked functionality for processing data in CJK languages, the IBM 5550 possessed such functionality, and was available in models supporting Japanese, Korean, Traditional Chinese or Simplified Chinese.
 Code page 936 for Simplified Chinese accompanied code page 932 (Shift JIS) for Japanese, code page 934 for Korean and code page 938 for Traditional Chinese.

 The last revision of IBM-928/936/946 was documented in 1992, and it was superseded in 1993 by the EUC-CN-based code pages 1380 through 1383; code page 1380 encodes the same characters as code page 928, but in a different layout.
 As of 1998, "some older Chinese packages" still included an algorithm for converting between IBM-936 and other encodings of GB 2312.